itay-nakash/Fipa_management/README.md

 # Fipa_managment
-A beta app that I bulid for clients to manage a party ticket app.
+Beta app that I bulid for clients to manage a party ticket app.